rclone/rclone/docs/content/commands/rclone_serve_webdav.md

 authentication - this is expected to be done with file system permissions.

 `--addr` may be repeated to listen on multiple IPs/ports/sockets.
+Socket activation, described further below, can also be used to accomplish the same.

 `--server-read-timeout` and `--server-write-timeout` can be used to control the timeouts on the server.
 Note that this is the total time